tnog/clean-testimonials/readme.txt

 There are a few simple ways to manage your testimonials:

 1. Easy to use shortcodes when editing content in the WordPress admin area.
-2. Via the built-in Testimonial Widget
+2. The built-in Testimonial Widget to display a specific or random testimonial
 3. PHP code if you are a developer (see FAQ).

 This plugin is in constant development.
 If you have any feature requests or questions, please feel free to submit them via the support forum.